shfandari/eeob563/Readme.md

-This is a repository for EEOB563 labs
+This is a repository for EEOB563 labs, homeworks, and project